fullMoonShade/shei.dev/README.md

 - To do list
     - Implement hydration-overlay in next.config.js
     - Fix the hydration errors
-    - Improve buttons in home page
+    - Improve buttons in home page | Using heroui
     - Security